 Click on the browser app to expand the menu and select Uninstall.

-Restart the system once the app has uninstalled.
+Restart the system once the app has been uninstalled.

 Then download and install the browser from its official website.